 - Signs should be limited and generally form part of the buildings or other structures. - The use of high level signs, signs projecting over footpaths, 'fly' posters and bunting will not be permitted.
-Free standing signs shall be limited to one per petrol station and shall not project above the forecourt canopy and shall not impact on vehicular sightlines at the exit onto the public road. - In visually sensitive locations, the use of standard 'corporate' designs and back-lit signage etc. for petrol stations may not be acceptable.
+Free standing signs shall be limited to one per service station and shall not project above the forecourt canopy and shall not impact on vehicular sightlines at the exit onto the public road. - In visually sensitive locations, the use of standard 'corporate' designs and back-lit signage etc. for service stations may not be acceptable. - Only one entry and one exit point shall